-The proprietary consequence of a marriage in community of property means that you and your new spouse, from date of marriage onwards, will be regarded as one single joint estate.
-A joint estate comprises of joint debt and joint liabilities and results in both spouses being jointly liable for any liabilities contracted jointly or separately by either spouse prior to marriage.
+The proprietary consequence of a marriage in a community of property means that you and your new spouse, from the date of marriage onwards, will be regarded as one single joint estate.
+A joint estate comprises joint debt and joint liabilities and results in both spouses being jointly liable for any liabilities contracted jointly or separately by either spouse prior to marriage.
 Similarly, both spouses will also be equal shareholders of any assets of the joint estate.

 A consequence of the joint estate is that the contractual capacity of both spouses is fairly limited, as the consent of spouses will always be required when entering into any agreement that binds the joint estate.

 The proprietary consequences of a marriage out of community of property, through the registration of an ANC, grants both spouses the benefit of having separate estates.
-These results in an added bonus that spouses do not lose their individual identities after marriage.
+This results in an added bonus that spouses do not lose their individual identities after marriage.
 Therefore the benefit is that individual spouses will be able to contract and grow their individual estates without placing their spouse’s assets at risk.

 The ANC with the inclusion of the accrual system is a variation of the separate estate concept.
-It allows either spouse to retain their individual assets that they have introduced to the marriage, however, at the termination of the marriage it entitles the spouse who has a smaller estate to a 50% share in the difference between the two estates.
+It allows either spouse to retain the individual assets that they have introduced to the marriage, however, at the termination of the marriage it entitles the spouse who has a smaller estate to a 50% share in the difference between the two estates.
 Therefore the spouse with the greater estate at the end of the marriage must pay over to the other 50 % of the difference between the two estates.
-In some respect the marriage out of community of property, with the inclusion of the accrual system, can be seen as the best of both worlds due to you having separate estates but still sharing in the growth of the assets acquired during the subsistence of the marriage.
+In some respect, the marriage out of the community of property, with the inclusion of the accrual system, can be seen as the best of both worlds due to you having separate estates but still sharing in the growth of the assets acquired during the subsistence of the marriage.

-The accrual system is governed by Chapter 1 of the Matrimonial Property Act 88 of 1984, which states that all marriages out of community of property are automatically subject to the accrual system, unless specifically excluded in the ANC.
+The accrual system is governed by Chapter 1 of the Matrimonial Property Act 88 of 1984, which states that all marriages out of the community of property are automatically subject to the accrual systemq1 unless specifically excluded in the ANC.
 A salient feature of the ANC with the inclusion of the accrual system is that specific assets can be excluded by a spouse from the calculation of the accrual at the termination of the marriage.
 Majority of spouses entering into a second marriage take full advantage of this opportunity to protect themselves after learning a hard lesson from the first marriage.

 Procedurally, once the terms of an ANC have been agreed upon, both spouses need to sign the ANC before a notary.
 It must be remembered that the ANC can only be signed before marriage.
-Should the parties only realise the need for an ANC after marriage, a High Court application will need to be made in terms of section 21(1) of the Matrimonial Property Act for the late execution and registration of the ANC.
-This may be a very lengthy and costly procedure which can easily be avoided.
+Should the parties only realize the need for an ANC after marriage, a High Court application will need to be made in terms of section 21(1) of the Matrimonial Property Act for the late execution and registration of the ANC.
+This may be a very lengthy and costly procedure that can easily be avoided.

 Why enter into an antenuptial contract?